Hyperthyroidism is a common endocrine condition caused by an overactive thyroid gland causing an excess of thyroid hormone.

 Measurement of TSH and fT4/fT3 are necessary to diagnose hyperthyroidism.

-May be used if aetiology uncertain or malignancy suspected:
+May be used if the aetiology is uncertain or malignancy suspected:

 Anti-thyroid drugs (thioamides), radioactive iodine (RAI) and surgery are all viable management options.

 Management is complex!
-Here we will outline the three main modalities, discussing in particular the management of Graves', toxic multinodular goitre and solitary toxic adenoma.
+Here we will outline the three main modalities, discussing, in particular, the management of Graves', toxic multinodular goitre and solitary toxic adenoma (i.e. causes of thyrotoxicosis with hyperthyroidism).

 Following diagnosis, patients are normally offered thioamides (carbimazole or propylthiouracil) whilst a decision on definitive therapy is being made.
 Definitive therapy may be radioactive iodine, ongoing thioamide therapy or surgery.